ghost-aHVudGVy/Help-Desk-Labs/04_Ticketing-and-Documentation/01_Ticketing-System-Simulation-Lab/README.md

 - Test assumptions one step at a time
 - Document the reasoning behind the fix, not just the fix itself

-It also improved my ability to explain technical issues in a clear and professional way — something that makes support work smoother for both users and teams.
+It also improved my ability to explain technical issues in a clear and professional way.

 ---

-## Repository Contents

-This repository includes:
-- Screenshots demonstrating the Jira setup, workflows, and ticket resolution stages
-- Troubleshooting notes and resolution documentation

-No confidential or proprietary data is included.

----

 ## Final Thoughts

 This lab reflects the real responsibilities of an IT Support / Service Desk role.
-It shows my ability to manage tickets professionally, troubleshoot efficiently, and communicate clearly — all while working within structured processes.
+It shows my ability to manage tickets professionally, troubleshoot efficiently, and communicate clearly.

-If you'd like to discuss the project, feel free to reach out.